 We currently intend to use the net proceeds of this offering for selling and marketing activities, including expansion of our sales force to accelerate the ongoing commercialization of our Acuitas MDRO test products, for research and development activities, including finalizing development of our Lighthouse MDRO Management System, as well as the development of our product pipeline, including our Acuitas Resistome Test, and for general and administrative expenses (including compensation of our officers and directors and other personnel-related costs and the costs of operating as a public company), and for working capital and other general corporate purposes.
-However, our management will have discretion in the application of the net proceeds from this offering and investors will be relying on the judgment of our cash receipts from the sale of products; the timing and amount of our expenses related to the sale of our product and costs related to geographical expansion of our sales efforts; the ongoing status of and results from our clinical trials and other studies; changes in regulatory requirements or other regulatory or compliance matters applicable to our current or future products and services; identification of opportunities to acquire businesses or assets or license technologies that we believe are in the best interests of our stockholders; and any unforeseen cash needs.
+However, our management will have discretion in the application of the net proceeds from this offering and investors will be relying on the judgment of our management regarding the application of those proceeds.
+The amounts and timing of our actual expenditures depend on numerous factors, including the timing and amount of our cash receipts from the sale of products; the timing and amount of our expenses related to the sale of our products and costs related to geographical expansion of our sales efforts; the ongoing status of and results from our clinical trials and other studies; changes in regulatory requirements or other regulatory or compliance matters applicable to our current or future products and services; identification of opportunities to acquire businesses or assets or license technologies that we believe are in the best interests of our stockholders; and any unforeseen cash needs.
 Depending on the outcome of these factors, our plans and priorities may change and we may apply the net proceeds of this offering differently than we currently anticipate.
 Our management may spend the proceeds in ways that do not improve our results of operations or enhance the value of our common stock, and you will not have the opportunity to influence management's decisions on how to use the proceeds from this offering.
-Our failure to apply these funds effectively could have a material adverse effect on our business, delay the development of new tests and cause the price of our common stock to decline.
+Our failure to apply these funds effectively co value per share of \$6.07 from the price you paid, based on the initial public offering price of \$9.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.
+In addition, new investors who purchase shares in this offering will contribute approximately 30.7% of the total amount of equity capital raised by us through the date of this offering, and will own approximately 38.5% of the outstanding equity.
+The exercise of outstanding options and warrants will result in further dilution.
+For a detailed description of the dilution that you will experience immediately after this offering, see "Dilution."